German Roman Catholic Central Verein of North America: Founding

-The Catholic Central Verein of America was founded in 1855 as the German Roman Catholic Central Society of North America (Deutsche Römisch-Katholische Central-Verein von Nord Amerika).
+The Catholic Central Verein of America was founded in 1855 as the German Roman Catholic Central Society of North America (Deutscher Römisch-Katholischer Central-Verein von Nord-Amerika).
 It began as a central alliance of German Catholic organizations from all over the United States that was established at a founding Convention in Baltimore, Maryland.
 Annual conventions have been held in cities around the country since 1855.
+It is the oldest association of Catholic men's societies in the United States and the first Catholic organization in the United States to acknowledge the existence of the Social Question and a pioneer in its study and the promotion of Catholic Social Action.
+It is also the first Catholic organization to take part in the struggle for Catholic private schools.

 Publications

 In 1908, the Central Bureau was established in St. Louis, Missouri, to co-ordinate the activities of the Central Verein.

 The same year, a monthly magazine, the Central-Blatt and Social Justice, began to be published in St. Louis.
 Its first editor was Dr. Frederick Philip Kenkel, who had been editor of the German-language Amerika in St. Louis.
 The journal was intended to promote Christian humanism, with respect for the dignity and rights of all human beings.
-The Social Justice Review was published bimonthly until 2016, under the editorship of the Reverend Edward Krause, C.S.C.
+The Social Justice Review was published bimonthly until 2016, under the editorship of the directors of the Central Bureau with Fr.
+John H. Miller, C.S.C. bringing the publication to over 10,000 readers.

 The philosophical roots of the journal and its parent organization are to be located in the German Romantic tradition of such thinkers as Johann Josef von Görres (1776-1848), as well as in the solidarist economics of the Jesuit Heinrich Pesch (1854-1926).
-Pesch's ideas were highly influential in the background of Pope Pius VI's famous social encyclical, Quadragesimo Anno, and in later papal documents.
+Pesch's ideas were highly influential in the background of Pope Pius XI's famous social encyclical, Quadragesimo Anno, and in later papal documents.
 GK Chesterton and Hilaire Belloc's distributist economic theories have also been well-received by the writers who appear in Social Justice Review.

+Central Bureau

+Since 1908, the Central Bureau is the headquarters of the Catholic Central Verein of America and is located at 3835 Westminster Place near Saint Louis University.
+Under its first director, Dr. Frederik Philip Kenkel (1908-1952), the St Elizabeth Settlement and Day Nursery was founded.
+Rev. Msgr.
+Victor T. Suren (1952-1962), the Bureau's second director, established the microfilming apostolate which today has up to 1,100,000 frames of microfilm.
+Harvey Johnson was the third director of the Central Bureau.
+The Rev. John H. Miller, C.S.C., author of several books, including "Curing World Poverty", served as the fourth director until his death in 2006.
+The Bureau's fourth director was Fr.
+Edward Krause, C.S.C.
+The current director is Michael Cross of St Louis, Missouri.